eldonjakee08/Dell_Laptop_Supply_Spoofer/README.md

 The problem with DS2431 is that, it does not generate an 8Bit CRC after master issues the previously mentioned commands.
 The laptop expects to get the 0x27 CRC from slave, so to solve this, we hard coded the 0x27 8bit CRC into the memory location 0x0006 of DS2431 EEPROM.

-This particular memory location is important as this is where the laptop starts to read from the ID chip's EEPROM.
+This particular memory location is important as this is where the laptop starts to read from the ID chips EEPROM.
 So by the time the laptop expects an 8Bit CRC from the slave, what the DS2431 essentially does is sending the hard coded 0x27 CRC data inside the memory location 0x0006, thereby replicating the DS2501 behavior. 👌

 After programming the chip we should get a message in the Serial Wire Viewer.
 (Shown below)